David Harris (Illinois politician)

 David C. Harris (born March 26, 1948) an American politician and retired military officer from Illinois who is currently the director the Illinois Department of Revenue.
-He has previously served two tenures as a Republican member of the Illinois House of Representatives from 1983–1993 and 2011–2019 and as the Adjutant General of Illinois from 1999 to 2003.
+He has previously served two tenures as a Republican member of the Illinois House of Representatives from 1983 to 1993 and 2011–2019 and as the Adjutant General of Illinois from 1999 to 2003.

 Early life and career

 Harris was born March 26, 1948, in Reading, Pennsylvania.
 He graduated from St. Viator High School in Arlington Heights.
 Harris graduated from Georgetown University.
 He became an associate member of the Chicago Board of Trade during the 1970s, but ceased trading prior to 2011.
 After a brief period of time in Pennsylvania, Harris moved to Arlington Heights, Illinois where he and his wife reside.

 Military career

 Harris joined the military in 1970 as a military policeman.
 In 1971, he attended Officer Candidate School and returned to serve as a platoon leader in the 471st Military Police Company of the District of Columbia Army National Guard.
 From 1974 until 1980, Harris served as a member of the Pennsylvania Army National Guard.
 In 1980, he joined the Illinois Army National Guard as an assistant correctional officer with the 33rd Military Police Battalion in Chicago.
 He was promoted to Staff Provost Marshal at the State Area Command in Springfield, Illinois.
 In 1989, he graduated from the United States Army Command and General Staff College.
 That same year, he became the Chief Historian.
 In 1992, he was promoted to the Commander of the 44th Support Center.
 In 1997, he was promoted to Section Chief of the Selective Service.

 In July 1999, George Ryan named Harris the Adjutant General of Illinois to succeed Richard Austin.
 As Adjutant General, he was the principal advisor to the Governor of Illinois on military matters and served as the Commanding General of both the Illinois Army and Air National Guard.
 His responsibility the Guard's daily operations and oversight of approximately 13,500 uniformed personnel.
 Harris was the first Adjutant General appointed under the criteria of Senate Bill 1227.
 Harris retired from the Illinois National Guard in 2003 and was succeeded as Adjutant General by Randal E. Thomas.

 Harris was inducted into the Infantry Officer Candidate School Hall of Fame at Fort Benning in 2002.